Robust Domain Adaptive Object Detection with Unified Multi-Granularity Alignment: Related Work

 \textbf{Pixel-level Alignment.} Pixel-level alignment focuses on aligning the pixel feature distributions of objects and background regions between two domains for UDA detection.
 The work of~\cite{DBLP:conf/eccv/HsuTLY20} takes into account every pixel for domain adaption and introduces a center-aware pixel-level alignment by paying more attention to foreground pixels for UDA detection.
 The approach of~\cite{DBLP:conf/cvpr/KimJKCK19} designs the multi-domain-invariant representation learning to encourage unbiased semantic representation through adversarial learning.
 The method of~\cite{hsu2020progressive} introduces an intermediate domain for progressive adaption and utilize adversarial learning for pixel-level feature alignment.

 \textbf{Instance-level Alignment.} Instance-level alignment usually leverages features of regions or instances to train a domain discriminator.
-The approach of~\cite{cai2019exploring} explores the relation of different instances using mean-teacher based on Faster R-CNN~\cite{DBLP:journals/pami/RenHG017} for UDA detection.
+The approach of~\cite{cai2019exploring} explores instance relationships using mean-teacher based on Faster R-CNN~\cite{DBLP:journals/pami/RenHG017} for UDA detection.
 The work of~\cite{he2019multi} introduces a hierarchical framework to align both instance and domain features for detection.
-The method of~\cite{DBLP:conf/cvpr/Chen0SDG18} proposes to adapt Faster R-CNN on target domain images by aligning features on instance- and image-levels, exhibiting promising performance.
+The work of~\cite{DBLP:conf/cvpr/Chen0SDG18} proposes to adapt Faster R-CNN on target domain images by aligning features on instance- and image-levels, exhibiting promising performance.
 The approach of~\cite{DBLP:conf/eccv/LiDZWLWZ20} introduces attention mechanisms for better alignment in UDA detection.
 Instead of using all instances or regions for alignment, the work of~\cite{zhu2019adapting} proposes to mine the discriminative ones and focuses on aligning them across two different domains for adaption detection.
+The work of ~\cite{Li_2023_WACV} leverages both image- and object-level adaptation to reduce the discrepancy in feature distributions, and then enforces a new domain-level metric regularization on the generated auxiliary domain by data augmentation.
+The method of ~\cite{Cao_2023_CVPR} further analyzes object-level features via contrastive learning based on high-quality pseudo-labels generated by other methods.